vernor1/Bosch-Challenge/README.md

 There are two modes of generating the trajectory: free run at comfortable speed and following the vehicle ahead.
 Free is run is just driving at a speed 5 mph below the posted speed limit.
 Following the vehicle ahead is implemented by aligning own speed to maintain a buffer time of 3 seconds behind the other vehicle.
 There are two issues, which prevent using the direct trajectory generation function for following other vehicle:
 1) Coordinates of other vehicles are not precise, they're taken from the simulator, while the local coordinate system is computed off splines.
-2) Simulation of other vehicles is imperfect: they drive erraticaly with extreme jerks when the're following other vehicles.
+2) Simulation of other vehicles is imperfect: they drive erratically with extreme jerks when they're following other vehicles.

 In this case, own speed is computed as a function of distance to other vehicle `x`, its speed `v`, and preferred buffer time `b`:

 <img src="pic/speed_alignment_function.png" alt="Speed Alignment Function" width="250"/> <img src="pic/speed_alignment_plot.png" alt="Speed Alignment Plot" width="250"/>

-As shown on the example plot, the car maintains the target speed when following `b` seconds behind, gently accelerates when the distance increases, and deaccelerates when the distance decreases.
+As shown on the example plot, the car maintains the target speed when following `b` seconds behind, gently accelerates when the distance increases, and decelerates when the distance decreases.

 _**Vehicle**_